ThomasVitale/llm-images/README.md

 ## 🦙 Ollama

 Images are built weekly based on the latest version of [Ollama](https://ollama.com) and the specific models.
-They are published with three tags: `latest`, sha, and timestamp.
+They are published with three tags: `latest`, Git commit sha, and timestamp.

 * `ghcr.io/thomasvitale/ollama-aya`
 * `ghcr.io/thomasvitale/ollama-bakllava`